 Finally, ephemeral interactions require near-real-time logging that traditional batch-based systems can’t provide.
 Scheduled log aggregation fails when workloads exist for just a few seconds.

-MCP auditing captures attestation, context evaluation, and authorization outcomes synchronously with each request.
+MCP auditing captures attestation, context evaluation and authorization outcomes synchronously with each request.

-How Aembit Streamlines MCP Auditing and Compliance
+How Aembit Simplifies MCP Auditing and Compliance

-- Workload-to-resource visibility: Captures the cryptographically verified workload identity, specific resource accessed, relevant context metadata, and governing policy for every audit event.
+- Workload-to-resource visibility: Captures the cryptographically verified workload identity, specific resource accessed, relevant context metadata and governing policy for every audit event.
 Teams can answer detailed authorization questions during investigations without manual log correlation.

-- Policy decision logging: Logs which policy allowed or denied each interaction, recording the policy evaluated, conditions checked, and context factors considered.
+- Policy decision logging: Logs which policy allowed or denied each interaction, recording the policy evaluated, conditions checked and context factors considered.
 When investigating potential data exposure, understanding why access was granted matters as much as knowing it occurred.

-- Tamper-resistant storage: Aembit’s immutable audit storage provides compliance assurance for SOC 2, ISO 27001, and GDPR audits.
+- Tamper-resistant storage: Aembit’s immutable audit storage provides compliance assurance for SOC 2, ISO 27001 and GDPR audits.

 Aembit eliminates the operational complexity of MCP auditing while improving security visibility and compliance posture.
 Organizations gain comprehensive audit trails without building custom logging infrastructure or managing fragmented audit data across multiple systems.